Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hurricane Ridge, Olympic National Park

 Take a scenic drive up to Hurricane Ridge, the most easily accessed mountain area in Olympic National Park, to enjoy gorgeous views of wildflower-filled meadows, spectacular mountains and a wide variety of wildlife with the chance to spot mountain goats, black-tailed deer, marmots, and even the elusive bobcat.
 This year-round destination is also beautiful in the winter when it’s transformed into an especially breathtaking white wonderland.
-Not only will you take in some of the best winter vistas to be found in the Pacific Northwest, you can also enjoy skiing in the small, family-friendly resort – minus the typical high costs and crowds that found in most ski resorts.
+Not only will you take in some of the best winter vistas to be found in the Pacific Northwest, but you can also enjoy skiing in the small, family-friendly resort – minus the typically high costs and crowds that are found in most ski resorts.

 Fort Worden State Park, Port Townsend

 If you love gorgeous scenery and outdoor activities, Fort Worden is sure to feel like paradise, with miles of trails to explore and gorgeous sandy beaches that sit at the edge of the glistening waters of Admiralty Bay.
 Rent a kayak onsite and paddle out among marine life like seals, dolphins and otters or rent a bicycle, if you don’t already have one with you, and pedal to Point Wilson lighthouse.
 At the Marine Science Center you can get up close to the underwater world without getting wet, and history lovers will enjoy visiting the Puget Sound Coast Artillery Museum which focuses on Harbor Defenses of the Puget Sound.
-At the end of Officer’s Row, take a tour of the Commanding Offer’s Quarters, filled with late Victorian-era furnishings that offer a glimpse in the life of an officer and his family.
+At the end of Officer’s Row, take a tour of the Commanding Offer’s Quarters, filled with late Victorian-era furnishings that offer a glimpse into the life of an officer and his family.

 Marymere Falls, Olympic National Park